Translate

 This is why infant baptism as a sacrament is essential in the life of the church.
 Peter the apostle offers baptism for adults, children and infants after his Pentecost sermon (Acts 2:39).
 Similar to the covenant with the Hebrew people that had circumcision a sign of the covenant so the early followers of Jesus adopted water baptism as a sign of the covenant God makes with all people.
 Infants are also included in this covenant relationship with God.
 Infant baptism emphasizes a life long journey to which we are called, as well as the assurance of God's sustaining grace.

-An Infant in baptism becomes a child of the covenant but must likewise grow into a living faith just as all Christians.
+An infant in baptism becomes a child of the covenant but must likewise grow into a living faith just as all Christians.
 This leads us to see salvation (life in this life and the next) as a process, a journey, or a cycle of growth.
 Christian education and spiritual formation is vital in the life of all christians as we grow into our faith.
 Too often, “salvation” has been seen by Christians as something that is only individual while it is in reality corporate as well as individual, and extends to our world as well.
 Christians are called to bring healing to the natural world as well.

 Image result for emmaus road